brown-band/website/pages/scripts/1997-1998/fall/lafayette.md

 - A) Banana peels
 - B) Really tall grass
 - C) A great big sheet of flypaper
-- D) A polite sign reading "Please Do Not Cross This Field"
+- D) A polite sign reading “Please Do Not Cross This Field”
 - E) Rabid dogs buried up to their necks\
   or
 - F) The Princeton Band

 :::

-Watch now as we form the ideal solution and play "Every Landmine Needs Somebody to Maim."
+Watch now as we form the ideal solution and play “Every Landmine Needs Somebody to Maim.”

-:sd[Band forms a "B" and plays "Everybody . . . "]
+:sd[Band forms a “B” and plays “Everybody . . . ”]

 Next week Bruno travels to the Bronx to fight Fordham.
 We won’t be there because we have to wash our hair.
 Join us in two weeks however when Brown tackles the tigers on home turf.